-View this page in a printable PDF here:
+View this page in our printable booklet (PDF) here:

 - Media outlets in 2019 and 2020 began claiming the Antarctic ice cap is melting six times faster than it was 30 years ago.

 - Thirty years ago, Antarctica was barely losing ice mass, and this remains so.
 “Six times” almost no ice loss remains almost no ice loss.

 - When recent ice loss measurements are compared to the full Antarctic ice cap, the loss is so small that it is barely detectable.